hasaab1370/Nord_Cloud_REPO/README.md

-# Nord_Cloud_REPO
+# AWS SOLUTION ARCHITECTURE for THE "Drone Shuttles Ltd" CLOUD ARCHITECT ASSIGNMENT
-Please download the the comitted "Solution Architecture Description.docx" to check the whole Solution Design for the "Drone Shuttles Ltd" Customer.
+Please download the the uploaded "Solution Architecture Description.docx" file to check the whole Solution Design for the "Drone Shuttles Ltd" customer.